Nikunj-Gupta/Planning-Multiple-Epidemic-Interventions-with-Reinforcement-Learning/README.md

 Code for baselines is in `plots.ipynb`

 ### Acknowledgements
-We acknowledge [[https://github.com/vwxyzjn/cleanrl]](https://github.com/vwxyzjn/cleanrl) for a Clean Implementation of RL
+We acknowledge [[https://github.com/vwxyzjn/cleanrl]](https://github.com/vwxyzjn/cleanrl) for a Clean Implementation of RL Algorithms